Reinerth/authentication-underlying-fundamentals/README.md

 - or others,

 or how many other names, signatures, and certificates they invent to be used <br>
-and how confusingly complex they are designed and described; <br>
+and how <a href="https://github.com/Reinerth/entropy-disorder-spreads-easier-than-order" target="_blank" rel="noopener noreferrer">confusingly complex</a> they are designed and described; <br>
 ALL different kinds of authentications (protocols, extensions, frameworks, or apps) <br>
 have ONE thing in common.
 They are grounded on the <a href="https://github.com/Reinerth/Application-Template-MVC-best-Practice" target="_blank" rel="noopener noreferrer">MVC-pattern</a>. <br>
 <br>